kgpf-dev/kgpf-dev.github.io/content/services/ongoing-reporting.md

 Ongoing reporting
 =================

----
+:banner-img{src="/img/accounting.jpg" alt="Accounting" class="mb-9"}

 CDIAC debt issuance reporting
 -----------------------------

-California government code prescribes that certain information be reported to the *California Debt and Investment Advisory Commission* (CDIAC) annually regarding public debt issued by state and local government agencies, and mandates additional reporting requirements specific to debt issuances for Mello-Roos Community Facilities Districts.
-Furthermore, throughout the year, agencies must report any draws upon the reserve fund to service debt and/or interest payments, and defaults on debt service payments.
+California government code prescribes that certain information be reported to the California Debt and Investment Advisory Commission (CDIAC) annually regarding public debt issued by state and local government agencies, and mandates additional reporting requirements specific to debt issuances for Mello-Roos Community Facilities Districts.

+Furthermore, agencies throughout the year must report any draws upon the reserve fund in order to service debt and/or interest payments, and especially any defaults on payments.

 K&G Public Finance can offer years of experience in post-issuance compliance, and has presented at annual workshops hosted by CDIAC.

 ::description-card{hoverable}